 The recipe adapted from “Dough” by Richard Bertinet

 - 1 heaped teaspoon dried lavender

 - 350g water

-You can also put it in the fridge and leave it overnight (the flavour will be even nicer), just remember to take it out around 2 hours before following the rest of the recipe, so the dough has time to warm up to room temperature.
+You can also put it in the fridge and leave it overnight (the flavor will be even more delicate), just remember to take it out around 2 hours before following the rest of the recipe, so the dough has time to warm up to room temperature.

 After the dough has rested turn out the dough into a lightly floured surface and form it into the ball.
 Put into the floured basket or a bowl covered with floured tea towel.
 Leave it for an hour to rise or until it doubles in size.